jj-zhu/jj-zhu.github.io/index.md

 ---
 ![jjzhu](/images/jzhu-photo.jpg){:style="float: right;margin-right: 14px;margin-right: 7px;margin-top: 7px;width: 320px;display: block"}
 I am the head of an independent research group at the [Weierstrass Institute for Applied Analysis and Stochastics, Berlin](https://www.wias-berlin.de/).
-Before Berlin, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
-My Ph.D. study was in numerical optimization, at the University of Florida.
+Previously, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
+My Ph.D. study was in optimization and numerical analysis, at the University of Florida.
 See [here](/about/) for a short bio.
 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
-However, the frequency of updates depends on how busy I am at the moment.
+However, the update frequency depends on how busy I am at the moment.

 Overall, I am interested in computational algorithms and dynamical systems.
 My group focuses on research in state-of-the-art machine learning and optimization.
-Specifically, I started my research career in numerical optimization and was interested in the robustness theory for machine learning.
-That requires us to use computational tools such as **optimization algorithms over probability distributions**, which are inherently infinite-dimensional.
-That led me to my current interests in **gradient flows of probability measures and variational approach to dynamical systems**, for optimization and computational machine learning.
+Specifically, I started my research career in optimization and subsequently became interested in the robustness theory for machine learning.
+That requires us to use computational optimization tools that can manipulate probability distributions, which are inherently infinite-dimensional.
+It led me to my current interests in **variational methods for machine learning and optimization over probability distributions**, rooted in the theory of **gradient flows and optimal transport of probability measures**.

 For example, in some of my previous works, I invented [robust learning algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
 Those optimization algorithms have deep theoretical roots in dynamical system theory such as PDEs.
-Following that and after moving to Berlin, I dedicate my current research to *interfacing large-scale computational algorithms in machine learning/optimization with dynamical systems theory such as (PDE) gradient flows and optimal transport*.
+Following that and after moving to Berlin, I dedicate my current research to interfacing large-scale computational algorithms in machine learning/optimization with dynamical system theory such as (PDE) gradient flows and optimal transport.
+Recently, I became interested in the Hellinger geometry (a.k.a.
+Fisher-Rao space) and collaborated with Alexander Mielke on [the deep connection between kernel methods and (Wasserstein-)Fisher-Rao, a.k.a.
+Hellinger-Kantorovich, gradient flows](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).

 To get in touch, click the icon at the bottom of the page.